As information develops, please check this page to stay informed.

 - Hand sanitation dispensers will be readily available.
 All students and staff will be expected to follow recommended handwashing procedures.

-- LOG Preschool will notify staff and parents via email if there is a confirmed positive COVID-19 case on campus.
+- LOG Preschool will notify staff and parents via email if there is a confirmed positive COVID-19 case in their student's classroom.

 - Staff and students who receive a lab-confirmed positive test result for COVID-19 will be required to self-isolate for 10 days following a positive test.